Here is a quick summary of a number of the key ideas in this piece:

 can influence the biochemistry of the brain.
 But many people can't get

-them from engaging in healthy behaviors.
 The deck is also stacked against

 them because we live in a society in which big profits are made addicting